 There are more than 180 carillons in the United States and Canada.
 Most of them are at colleges and universities and houses of worship.
 Mayo Clinic is the only medical center in North America to have a carillon.
 At 56 bells, Mayo Clinic has one of the largest carillons in North America.

 The distinctive Plummer Building tower, which houses the carillon, was not part of the structure’s original plans.

 The original 23 bells were the gift of Drs.
 William J. and Charles H. Mayo.
 They were cast in the foundry of Gillett and Johnston in Croydon, England, and consecrated by the Archbishop of Canterbury before shipment to the United States.
-The largest bell is almost six feet tall and weighs 7,840 lbs.
-The smallest bell weighs 19 lbs.
+The largest bell is almost six feet tall and weighs 7,840 pounds.
+The smallest of the original bells weighs 168 pounds.

 Thirty-three bells, along with a new clavier, practice console and glass-enclosed performer’s cabin, were added to the Rochester Carillon in 1977.
 These enhancements were made possible with gifts from Mrs. Frances G. Sheets and Mrs. Isabella Gooding Sanders, descendants of Alphonso Gooding, a Rochester pioneer.

 The new bells were cast at the Petit and Fristen Foundry in Aarle-Rixtel, Holland.
 Now at 56 bells, the Rochester Carillon covers a 4.5 octave range.
 The bells range in size from 130 pounds to 19 pounds.

 A variety of music is played during each carillon concert to reflect the diversity of Mayo Clinic patients, staff and visitors.
 The carillon is an example of how the performing arts support the healing mission of Mayo Clinic.